pkp/omp-user-guide/en/chapter1/identity.md

 # Chapter 1: User Profile
 ## Identity

-The Identity tab provides additional data fields to describe yourself.
+The Identity tab provides more data fields to describe yourself.